JulioGarcia97/PersonalPortfolio/README.md

 # Personal Portfolio

-This is my first PortFolio Application
+> This is my first PortFolio Application.
 I will be doing this app in the rails framework

-Things you may want to cover:
+### Features

-* Ruby version 2.3.0
+- Ruby version 2.3.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+- Real time chat for comments

+- Blog

+- Drag and drop interface